 3. results and discussion

 The infected leaves and twigs of plum collected from plum orchards were brought to the laboratory during spring and summer seasons of the year 2024.
 The symptoms of the disease were observed on twigs as canker and as shot hole on the leaves.
 In details, small purple to brownish spots with a lighter center seen on leaves, buds, and twigs of infected trees with visible holes in the leaves.
 Shoot blight with leaves turning brown and drooping prematurely were observed.
-The associated pathogen was isolated into pure culture by using the standard isolation procedure and was identified as Wilsonomyces carpophilus based on morphological and cultural characters (Adaskaveg et al. 1990).
+The associated pathogen was isolated into pure culture by using the standard isolation procedure and was identified as Wilsonomyces carpophilus based on morphological and cultural characters (Adaskaveg et al., 1990).

 Hyphae were thin-walled, septate and branched with 2.0–4.9 mm in diameter, sub-hyaline to golden brown (Fig. 2).
 Conidiophores in sporodochia were sympodial, conidia fusoid with apical cell ovate and basal cell truncate, 2.5–5 mm at base and 2–4 transverse septa (Fig. 2 and 4).
 Twig lesions in plum were mostly 2.2–9.4 mm in diameter (Fig. 2 and 4).